Aesthetics, Ethics, Politics (II): From the Modern Era to the 20th century

 • will be in a position to understand and assess contemporary aesthetic theories.

-• having come into contact with specific philosophical texts, they will be capable of consulting them, of understanding and of analysing them autonomously.
+• having come into contact with specific philosophical texts, they will be capable of consulting them, understanding and analysing them autonomously.